studio class in Kulas Recital Hall 2013

 Amanda Dame graduated in 2016, with a double degree in flute and biology.
 She recently completed a Master of Music at the Peabody Conservatory, under the guidance of Marina Piccinini, and released her first CD in 2021.
 Amongst her numerous awards are first-place in the National Society of Arts and Letters Woodwind Competition in Washington, DC, first-place awards in the Best Mozart Performance category of the global Great Composer Competition Series, the Central Ohio Flute Association Young Artist Competition, Rochester Flute Association Emerging Artist Competition, Donald E. Webster Scholarship Competition, and the Stefan Scholarship Competition.
 She is also a substitute flutist with the Canton and Firelands Symphonies.
 During her studies at Oberlin, Dame performed with the Oberlin Orchestra at Chicago Symphony Center as a part of their 150th-Anniversary tour.
 She also appeared frequently as an ensemble-member for faculty concerto recordings.
 She has appeared in the Schikele Bassoon Concerto and the Augusta Reed Thomas Bassoon Concerto released on the Oberlin and Naxos labels on the album Full Moon in the City.
 She has also appeared in recordings of the Carter Flute Concerto and the Trigos Guitar Concerto No. 1.

 Erica Zheng graduated from Oberlin College and Conservatory in 2017 with a double degree in Biochemistry and Flute Performance.
 In 2014 and 2015, Erica was a member of the National Youth Orchestra of Canada, touring cities nationwide including Toronto, Montreal, Ottawa, and Vancouver.
 Erica has performed in masterclasses for renowned artists such as Bonita Boyd, Paula Robison, Gary Schocker, and Susan Hoeppner.
 She was a finalist in the 2013 National Arts Centre Bursary Competition, and a national finalist at the Canadian Music Competition in 2011.
-Erica is currently pursuing a PhD in Chemical Biology at Harvard University, is a member of the COllins Lab at MIT, and plays in the Harvard Graduate School Dudley Orchestra.
+Erica graduated with a PhD in Chemical Biology from Harvard University where she was also member of the Collins Lab at MIT, and played in the Harvard Graduate School Dudley Orchestra.

 Ellyn Butler graduated in 2018 with a double degree in flute and psychology.
 Ellyn then joined U Penn's Brain Behavior Laboratory as a data analyst in June 2018.
 Ellyn performed a number of data-related tasks for Dr. Ruben Gur’s projects, including pre-processing MRI data for studies with NASA, writing validation rules for the Computerized Neurocognitive Battery (CNB), and running statistical analyses for publication on the Philadelphia Neurodevelopmental Cohort (PNC).
 Ellyn is now studying for her a PhD in Clinical Psychology and MS in statistics at Northwestern.
 AND was just awarded the National Science Foundation Graduate Research Fellowship!!!
 Woohoo, Ellyn!